kswhitecross/XDLLMSentimentAnalysis/README.md

 `datasets/` our implementations/wrappers of datasets we're using.

+`experiments/` our implementations of each different experiment we want to run.

 `runs/` where outputs/experimental results are stored.
 Each experiment is stored in a folder named with its id, with output results as JSONL (JSON-list) files.

 `prompts/` contains prompt templates to be read in and formatted.